 We offer courses for undergraduates at NYCU, to complement their learning in other programs.
 We also offer an interdisciplinary undergraduate program called the Philosophy, Intelligence, Brain and Mind program (PIBM).
 The mandate of the PIBM program is to cultivate students’ abilities to integrate the humanities with biomedical information communication technology.
 The unique feature of PIBM lies in teaching cutting-edge empirical philosophy of science research methods, such as experimental philosophy, cognitive ethnography, text mining, network analysis, and the interdisciplinary toolbox method.
 In the PIBM program, students learn how to combine the philosophy of mind and cognition, ethics and values, and empirical scientific research tools to develop their careers in science.

-The IPMC also offers a dedicated masters program to students who want to specialize in topics related to cognition.
-We offer two tracks for our masters students, which are differentiated by their methods.
-The first track employs the methods commonly associated with analytic philosophy, including but not limited to conceptual analysis, reflective equilibrium, and analysis of empirical scientific results.
-We call this the “analytic track.”
-The second track adopts the methods of empirical science, including those of sociology, psychology, education, and cognitive (neuro)science.
-We call this the “empirical” track.
-Despite these labels, we encourage students to become familiar with each set of methods.
-For more, see our “Courses List” page.
+The IPMC also offers a dedicated masters program for students who aim to specialize in topics related to cognition.
+We offer two tracks for our masters students, which are differentiated by the research methods.
+The “analytic track” employs methods traditionally associated with analytic philosophy.
+This includes, but is not limited to, conceptual analysis, reflective equilibrium, and the critical analysis of empirical scientific results.
+Through this track, students will train and sharpen their skills in logical reasoning, critical thinking, and interdisciplinary synthesis.
+This track equips students to engage deeply with philosophical literature, enhancing their ability to analyze and articulate complex ideas with clarity and precision.